You are viewing Australian and NZ students' course information. Change to view international students' course

-The masters courses provide a pathway to follow on with a research degree (research masters, professional doctorate or PhD).
+The masters courses provide a pathway to follow on with a research degree (Master of Philosophy, professional doctorate or PhD).
 Students who successfully complete IFN600 Research Based Practice and a 48 credit point research project, are encouraged to apply for enrolment in a doctoral program.
 IN21 provides direct pathways for entry to a PhD program as well as to the Faculty's professional doctorate, Doctor of Information Technology.

 A completed recognised bachelor degree in information technology with a minimum grade point average (GPA) score of 4.0 (on QUT's 7 point scale).

 Your actual fees may vary depending on which units you choose.
 We review fees annually.

 2018: $20,300 per year full-time (96 credit points)